 United States and Canada Consumer Store

-"Store" refers to our online and retail venues that allow you to browse, view, acquire, purchase, and rate and review products and services including devices, game consoles, digital content, applications, games, services, and more.
-These Terms of Sale ("Terms of Sale") cover use of the Microsoft Store, Office Store, Xbox Store, Windows Store, and other Microsoft services that refer to these Terms of Sale (collectively "Store").
-Through the Store, Microsoft provides access to a variety of resources, including download areas, software, tools, and information about software, services and other merchandise (collectively "Services").
-The term "Store" includes Services.
-Many of the products, services and content offered in the Store are offered by entities other than Microsoft.
-By using the Store, or by acquiring products or services from the Store, you accept and agree to these Terms of Sale, Microsoft's Privacy Statement (see the Privacy and Protection of Personal Information section below), and applicable terms and conditions, policies or disclaimers found in the Store or referenced in these Terms of Sale (collectively the "Store Policies").
-We encourage you to read the Store Policies carefully.
-YOU MAY NOT USE THE STORE IF YOU DO NOT AGREE TO THE STORE POLICIES.
+"Store" refers to our Microsoft websites accessible through Microsoft Store, Office Store, Xbox Store, and Windows Store that allow you to browse, view, acquire, purchase, and rate and review products and services and digital content, including Movies, TV shows, applications, games, and other digital goods (collectively, “Digital Content”), devices, game consoles, and more (together with Digital Content, collectively, “Products”).
+Through the Store, Microsoft also provides access to a variety of resources, including download areas, software, tools, and information about software, services, and other items (collectively "Services").
+These Terms of Sale ("Terms of Sale") govern your use of the Store and other Microsoft services referred to in these Terms of Sale, as well as purchases you make through the Store.
+Some Products and Services offered in the Store are offered by sellers other than Microsoft.
+By using the Store or any Service available through the Store, or by purchasing a Product through the Store, you accept and agree to these Terms of Sale, Microsoft's Privacy Statement (see the Privacy and Protection of Personal Information section below), and applicable terms and conditions, policies, or disclaimers found in the Store or referenced in these Terms of Sale (collectively the "Store Policies").

-Terms relating to your use of the store
+Terms Relating to Your Use of the Store

 1. Member Account.

 2. No Unlawful or Prohibited Use.